 Behaviours that undermine our values are unacceptable and will not be tolerated.
 Below are some examples.
 It is important to be clear that this is a non-exhaustive list.
 Just because something is not included here, does not mean it is acceptable or is not a violation of the CoC.
-These include but are not limited to:

-- Identity discrimination.
+Identity discrimination.
 Any behaviour, actions, or presentation content displaying discrimination based on (this is a non-exhaustive list):

-- → Age
+- Age

 - Culture

 - Degree of mental or physical ability or disability

-- Education level or technical expertise
+- Education or technical expertise

-- --Experience in the community

-- •

-- → Ethnicity

-- ■Experience in the community
+- Experience in the community

-- ← Family status
+- Family status

 - Gender expression

-- Mental or physical ability

 - National origin or immigration status

-- → Physical appearance
+- Physical appearance

-- → Race or ethnicity
+- Race or ethnicity

-- → Religion
+- Religion

 - Sexual orientation

-- → Size

 - Social or economic class